 Saugerties

 Farm-to-table fireside dining makes Blackbarn Hudson Valley a destination.
 Connected to the luxurious Diamond Mills Hotel, the restaurant sits perfectly between the Hudson River and the Catskills.
 The hotel is a gateway for many other winter-based activities, and the eatery is where people who try those out warm up afterward.
-Hudson Valley charcuterie starts off any occasion properly, while the artisanal pizzas are perfectly sharable.
+Hudson Valley charcuterie starts off any occasion properly, while the artisanal flatbreads are perfectly sharable.

 Butterfield